syncfusion-content/maui-docs/MAUI/Scheduler/header.md

 ### Customize header appearance using DataTemplateSelector

-You can customize the header appearance of scheduler by using the `HeaderTemplate` property of `HeaderView.` The `DataTemplateSelector` can choose a `DataTemplate` at runtime based on the value of a data-bound to scheduler header by using the `HeaderTemplate.` It lets to choose a different data template for each header, customizing the appearance of a particular header based on certain conditions.
+You can customize the header appearance by using the `HeaderTemplate` property of `HeaderView` in the `SfScheduler.` The `DataTemplateSelector` can choose a `DataTemplate` at runtime based on the value of a data-bound to scheduler header by using the `HeaderTemplate.` It lets to choose a different data template for each header, customizing the appearance of a particular header based on certain conditions.

 {% tabs %}
 {% highlight xaml %}